mfkiwl/rk-open-docs/Dept3/Linux/ApplicationNote/Rockchip_Instructions_Linux_Web_Configuration/Rockchip_Instructions_Linux_Web_Configuration_EN.md

 <img src="resources/privacy_en.png" alt="privacy" style="zoom: 50%;" />

-Drawing: Draw the occluded area of the video, currently at most 1 area is drawn, and it is planned to draw at most 4 areas.
+Drawing: Draw the occluded area of the video.
+Currently, only 1 area is supported.

 Del: Clear the drawing frame in the current area.

-Remark: Currently only the first drawing area takes effect.

 #### Picture Mask